 When we hear that an iconic venue is going into a remodel under new ownership, particularly when it’s the oldest bar / restaurant in the city that dates back to the late 1700’s, we hope and hold our breath that the integrity of the place and it’s rich history is maintained.
-In other words, “Oh sweet angels of historic adobes don’t let them modernize it out of recognition.”
+Or we may mutter under our breaths, “Oh sweet angels of historic adobes don’t let them modernize it out of recognition.”

 This past June we walked by for lunch to find it closed, with construction workers hammering and buzz saws whirring, and have talked about it since with the personal concern you might feel for your childhood home or your grandparent’s house in the hands of new owners.

 To all of you who know and love Santa Fe’s El Farol of Canyon Road (including celebrity guests Oprah Winfrey, Robert Redford, Willie Nelson, Juan Gabriel, and Liam Neeson to name a few) … we can all breathe a collective sigh of relief.
 Last week they re-opened and we were lucky enough to step through the doors to find it in good hands, by people who know it well and love it dearly, with a beautiful and thoughtful fresh look.

 New owners Richard Freedman (also owner of nearby Teahouse – another must-do-see-and-taste of Canyon Road!) and longtime El Farol manager Freda Scott have taken great care to preserve and improve this treasure.
 Construction supervised by Freda’s husband Max (pictured with Freda above) has brightened up the walls with smooth cream plaster while protecting the original murals by renowned artist Alfred Morang.